Is Life Insurance right for me?

 You may have life insurance through work if they have a death-in-service cover.
 This means if you die while employed by the company, your family will receive a lump-sum.
 This lump sum can be as much as five times your salary.

 This is very useful but there are several disadvantages.
 The main one is that if you ever leave the company or are made redundant, your insurance will immediately come to an end.
 As you would be older it might be harder to find affordable insurance.

-Secondly, you can’t choose how much cover you have and the pay-out for regular insurance is normally higher than it is for life insurance through work.
+Secondly, you can’t choose the amount or level of cover you have, and the pay-out for regular insurance is normally higher than it is for life insurance through work.
 You might want to take out additional life insurance so the two policies can cover your family’s needs completely.